 Minimum of two supernumerary shifts will be provided at the commencement of each new rotation

 A team of Midwifery Educators, Clinical Support Midwives and ward midwives are available to guide and support in the clinical setting.
-Education Manager/graduate program coordinator and Line managers are available for support to all graduates.
+Graduate program coordinator and Line managers are available for support to all graduates.

 Criteria for Completion